tokkonopapa/WordPress-IP-Geo-Block/README.md

 ### Features:

-1. This plugin uses free IP Geolocation REST APIs to get the country code from the posting author's IP address.
+1. This plugin will get a country code from the posting author's IP address.
+If the comment comes from undesired country, it will be blocked before Akismet validate it.

-2. There are two types of API which support only IPv4 or both IPv4 and IPv6.
+2. Free IP Geolocation REST APIs are installed in this plugin to get a country code from an IP address.
+There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

+3. Original validation function can be added using `post-geo-block-validate` filter hook with `add_filter()`.

 ### Installation: